 Accelerating access to modern energy helps drive down energy intensity more quickly in the NZE Scenario.
 Nearly 2.3 billion people in around 130 countries, mainly in Asia and sub-Saharan Africa, lack access to clean cooking today, while nearly 780 million people remain without access to electricity.
 In addition to its other benefits, access to modern energy improves energy efficiency.
-Despite considerable population growth, universal access to clean cooking cuts residential fuel demand for cooking in emerging market and developing economies by nearly 60% by 2030 in the NZE Scenario compared with today.
+Despite considerable population growth, universal access to clean cooking in emerging market and developing economies by nearly 60% by 2030 in the NZE Scenario compared with today.